 Typical environments suitable for email security gateways

-Email security gateways are also beneficial for organizations that host their own email services and those that outsource their email services, assuming the outsourcer isn't already providing email security gateway services.
+Email security gateways are beneficial for organizations that host their own email services and those that outsource their email services, assuming the outsourcer isn't already providing security gateway services.

-Organizations that outsource email services should check with their outsourcer to see what security services are already being provided before inadvertently duplicating those services with an email security gateway.
+Organizations that outsource email services should check with their outsourcer to see what security services they provide, before inadvertently duplicating those services.

 The costs of email security gateway adoption and deployment

-The cost models for adopting and deploying email security gateways vary considerably depending on the type of solution selected.
-For example, public cloud-based email security gateway services may charge a fee per email address or usage fees (based on, for example, the number or volume of email messages analyzed).
-Appliance-based email security gateways typically have a flat fee for the appliance itself and may also charge a subscription fee to supply the appliance with the latest threat intelligence information and other updates.
+The cost models for adopting and deploying gateways vary considerably depending on the type of product selected.
+For example, public cloud-based email security gateway services usually charge per-user, per-month fees.
+Appliance-based models typically have a flat fee for the appliance itself and may also charge a subscription fee to supply the appliance with the latest threat intelligence information and other updates.

-Because email security gateways are transparent to end users, client support should be minimal.
-Email security gateways do make mistakes, but most products are extremely accurate in their classifications of emails, so it's quite rare for an email to be blocked that should be permitted.
+Because email security gateways should be transparent to end users, client support should be minimal.
+Gateways do make mistakes, but most products are extremely accurate in their classifications of email messages, so it's quite rare for one to block a nonthreatening message.
 Such instances may require a gateway administrator to intervene.

-Some email security gateways offer add-on security capabilities, such as email encryption.
+Some secure email gateways offer add-on security capabilities, such as email encryption.
 These capabilities generally involve a separate charge in addition to the gateway itself and any support or maintenance subscriptions.

 Beefing up organizational security with email security gateways

-Email security gateways prevent malware, phishing attacks, spam and other unwanted emails from reaching their recipients and compromising their devices, user credentials or sensitive data.
-Because so many attacks today are email-based, an email security gateway can sharply decrease the number of successful attacks against an organization.
+Secure email gateways prevent malware, phishing attacks, spam and other unwanted email messages from reaching their recipients and compromising their devices, user credentials or sensitive data.
+Because so many attacks today are email-based, a security gateway can sharply decrease the number of successful attacks against an organization.